 A mini-guide on how to use the Revomaze without damage

-Number 1: ensure that you do not leave the Revomaze on a slippery surface where it is likely to fall off.
+1. Ensure that you do not leave the Revomaze on a slippery surface where it is likely to fall off.

-Number 2: Use a puzzle pouch
+1. Use a puzzle pouch.

-Number 3: Do not leave unattended with children.
+3. Do not leave unattended with children.

-Number 4: avoid using too much force
+4. Avoid using too much force

-You think you’ve hit a dead-end and you don’t know where to go next, this is one of the most common occurences where too much force is not needed and it can cause damage to your puzzle.
+You think you’ve hit a dead-end and you don’t know where to go next, this is one of the most common occurrences where too much force is not needed and it can cause damage to your puzzle.
 It’s important to bear in mind at all times when using the Revomaze that it is fragile and things can go wrong if too much pressure is added.
 Next time, gently navigate the pin in difficult areas of the maze and take regular breaks if you think you are not making progress.